Frequently Asked Questions About Tax Reform | Deloitte US | Financial Reporting Alert | 2018 | 18-1 has been added to your bookmarks.

 Since the Act was signed into law, the FASB has issued the following new guidance on accounting for certain aspects of it:

 - Staff Q&A (January 2018) stating that entities that are not SEC registrants may apply SAB 118 to financial statements.

-- ASU 2018-02 (February 2018), which addresses industry concerns about applying ASC 740 to certain provisions of the Act.
-Specifically, some constituents in the banking and insurance industries expressed concerns about the requirement in ASC 740 that the effect of a change in tax laws or rates on DTAs and DTLs be included in income from continuing operations in the reporting period that contains the enactment date of the change.
+- ASU 2018-02 (February 2018), which addresses industry concerns about the requirement in ASC 740 that the effect of a change in tax laws or rates on DTAs and DTLs be included in income from continuing operations in the reporting period that contains the enactment date of the change.
 That guidance applies even when the tax effects were initially recognized directly in other comprehensive income (OCI) at the previous rate, resulting in “stranded” amounts in accumulated other comprehensive income (AOCI) related to the income tax rate differential.
-See additional discussion in FAQ 1.2.
+See additional discussion in FAQs 13.1 through 13.8.